adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/01-quick-start.md

 node ace serve --watch
 ```

-The `serve` command first compiles the TypeScript code to JavaScript and then starts the HTTP server from the compiled code.
-The `--watch` flag is meant to watch the file system for changes.
+The `serve` command will start the HTTP server and performs in-memory compilition of Typescript to Javascript.
+The `--watch` flag is meant to watch the file system for changes and re-start the server automatically.

-[note]
-Since all of the AdonisJS runtime behavior relies on the compiled JavaScript code.
-It is advised to always have a terminal session compiling the TypeScript source.
-[/note]

 ## Compiling For Production
 AdonisJS uses the concept of standalone builds.
-It means, you can deploy the compiled output without moving the source files to the server.
+It means, you can deploy the compiled output without moving the source files to the production server.
+The standalone builds are really helpful in creating slim docker images.

 Run the following command to create a production build.

 ```sh
 node ace build --production